Tencent-RTC/TUIRoomKit/Web/vue3/README.md

-# TUIRoom Web sample project quick run-through
+# Quick Run of TUIRoom Web Demo

 _English | [简体中文](README.zh.md)_

-This document mainly introduces how to quickly run through the TUIRoom sample project to experience multiplayer audio and video interaction, for more detailed access process of TUIRoom components, please click the Tencent Cloud official website document: [TUIRoom component Web access instructions](https://www.tencentcloud.com/document/product/647/47636)
+This document describes how to quickly run the TUIRoom demo project to try out group audio/video interaction.
+For detailed directions on how to integrate the TUIRoom component, see [Integrating TUIRoom (Web)](https://www.tencentcloud.com/document/product/647/47636).

 ## Directory structure